-- Water: enhance water quality, improve water use practices, include more water conservation infrastructure
+- Water: enhance water quality, improve water use practices, and include more water conservation infrastructure

 - Air: enhance air quality